Your Tuesday Information - The New York Times | ExBulletin

 Our OnTech Newsletter talked to an expert about the changing debate in the use of technology by children.

-The belief that screen time is rotting children’s brains is taking over.
+The belief that screen time is rotting children’s brains is becoming a reality as parents, doctors and researchers draw attention towards a more nuanced message: Screen time or technology can be good and bad for children.

-Parents, doctors and researchers have turned their attention to a more nuanced message: Screen time or technology can be good for children, but also bad.
-Dr. Colleen Russo Johnson, a child development expert and mother, said she has long since moved away from absolute and unrealistic boundaries at the time of childbirth (and custody trials).
+Dr. Colleen Russo Johnson, a child development expert and mother, said it was too late to move away from absolute and unrealistic boundaries at the time of childbirth.

 We need to stop looking at this as a black and white issue, said Dr. Russo Johnson.
 You do not want your kids to always be stuck on screens.
-That is the sound reason, she continued.
+That’s the sound reason, she added.
 But these things are not evil.
 There is a lot of variety and not everything is created equal.

-Dr. Russo Johnson said it sometimes helps to think of technology that encourages younger children to be creative and do off-screen activities, such as going on a cleaning hunt.
-She is a fan of apps from Toca Boca and Sago Mini that encourage young children to explore open games without much instruction.
+Dr. Russo Johnson said parents and carers can try to look for technology that encourages younger children to be creative and do off-screen activities, such as going on a clean-up hunt by on-screen instructions.

 PLAY, LOOK, EAT